Balrog (Street Fighter): Appearances

 Balrog appears in Street Fighter II as one of the opponents, and would become a playable character in subsequent revisions of the game, beginning with Street Fighter II: Champion Edition.
 He is characterized as a bully or a ruffian who is a tough, aggressive and belligerent street-raised boxer seeking the "American Dream" and one of the "Four Devas" (Shitennou, "Four Heavenly Kings") of Shadaloo.

-His next major appearance was in Street Fighter Alpha 3, where he was a sub-boss in the arcade version who faced certain characters and became playable after certain requirements were met, but was also playable via a secret code.
+Balrog's next major appearance was in Street Fighter Alpha 3, where he was a sub-boss in the arcade version who faced certain characters.
+The boxer became playable after certain requirements were met; he was also playable via a secret code.
 He was made into a regular playable character in the arcade update and subsequent home versions and given his own in-game plot, home stage, and endings.
 This incarnation of Balrog also appears in Capcom vs. SNK and Capcom vs. SNK 2.
 He later appears in other Street Fighter games, such as Street Fighter IV, Street Fighter X Tekken, and Street Fighter V.

 In other media

 Live-action

 In the 1994 live-action film version of Street Fighter, Balrog is portrayed by Grand L. Bush and is a supporting protagonist and the videographer in Chun-Li's news crew.

-He later appears in the 2009 film Street Fighter: The Legend of Chun-Li, portrayed by Michael Clarke Duncan.
+Balrog later appears in the 2009 film Street Fighter: The Legend of Chun-Li, portrayed by Michael Clarke Duncan.

-Rapper-Actor 50 Cent is set to appear as Balrog in the upcoming reboot.
+Rapper and actor 50 Cent is set to appear as Balrog in the upcoming reboot.

 Animation

 Balrog appears in the film Street Fighter II: The Animated Movie, where he serves in a similar capacity to his role in the video game.

-He also appeared in the 1995 Street Fighter animated series.
+Balrog also appeared in the 1995 Street Fighter animated series.